-The road to the ICC Women’s T20 World Cup 2023 kicked off with the Europe and Africa qualifiers that saw Scotland and Zimbabwe book their places in the global qualifying event.
+The road to the ICC Women’s T20 World Cup 2023 kicked off with the " rel="noopener noreferrer">Europe and " rel="noopener noreferrer">Africa qualifiers that saw Scotland and Zimbabwe book their places in the global qualifying event.
 Now, the action moves to the Americas, with Argentina, Brazil, Canada and United States of America set to compete in an eight-day tournament in Mexico.
 The teams will play each other twice in a round-robin format with the table topper progressing to the global qualifier.

 Defending champions USA will begin the tournament as favourites, while both Argentina and Brazil will feature in an ICC event for the first time since 2012.
 All 12 matches will be played at the Reforma Athletic Club in Naucalpun beginning on Monday (October 18).